- Reference Number: HEY-662/2023

 - Very occasionally people may experience a slight local reaction at the electrode site.
 This may cause reddening and soreness.
 These symptoms resolve quickly on removal of the electrodes.
 If you experience these symptoms, please inform the staff attending to you.

-- In some people there is a very small chance that the deep breathing or flashing light could result in a seizure.
+- In some people there is a very small chance that the activation procedures performed (deep breathing or flashing light) could result in a seizure.
 In the very unlikely event that you do have an epileptic seizure, your driving licence could be at risk.

-- The clinical physiologist will ask you if you are happy to include the deep breathing and flashing lights as part of the test.
+- The clinical physiologist will ask you if you are happy to include the deep breathing and flashing lights as part of the test and to sign a consent form for these procedures.

 How do I prepare for the EEG?

-- Please wash your hair before you come to the hospital and do not use any hair products (gel, hairspray etc).
+- Please wash and dry your hair before you come to the hospital and do not use any hair products (gel, hairspray etc.).

 - Take your medication as normal unless otherwise directed by your doctor.